homebysix/wp-plugin-counter/README.md

 #### To Do / Known Issues

-- Would be nice to be able to turn off alerts if the count remains unchanged.
 - Learn a better way to echo linefeeds.
 - Ability to check multiple WP sites on the same host.
 - Ability to include multiple recipients.